kaanbursa/crypto/home.md

-The CryptoCurrency & Blockchain guide and information center
+The CryptoCurrency & Blockchain guide and information center.

+Trying to Guide you to the new era of Finance and prevent scams from happening.